-Carbon monoxide connects to red blood cells, stealing oxygen from your body it needs to live.
-It combines with these cells nearly 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, robbing oxygen from your body it needs to live.
+It combines with these cells over 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, instead of oxygen, then gets carried to the vital organs through the bloodstream.
-To put it simply, carbon monoxide deprives your body of oxygen.
-Organs have to have oxygen; when they lack it, they begin to suffocate.
+In short, carbon monoxide deprives your body of oxygen.
+Organs require oxygen; when they don’t have it, they begin to suffocate.

-Your body needs a long time to eliminate carbon monoxide; however, it can be taken in much more quickly.
+Your body needs a long time to eliminate carbon monoxide; however, it can be drawn in much more rapidly.